plasma-umass/ChatDBG/README.md

 python3 -m chatdbg -c continue yourscript.py
 ```

+ChatDBG is an extension of the standard Python debugger `pdb`.
+Like
-When your script encounters an uncaught exception, ChatDBG will enter post mortem debugging mode.
-You can then use the `why` command to ask ChatDBG why your program failed and get a suggested fix.
+`pdb`, when your script encounters an uncaught exception, ChatDBG will
+enter post mortem debugging mode.

+Unlike other debuggers, you can then use the `why` command to ask
+ChatDBG why your program failed and get a suggested fix.

 For example: